ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

     b.
 If multiple hosts, then download the template.

-    - Fill in the fields.
+    - Complete the fields.
     - Upload the template.

-3. Click on the wave name to enter the source and target information:
+3. Click the wave name to enter the source and target information:

     a.
 Click the plus sign.